Sebas-icon/Sebas-icon/README.md

 - 👋 Hi, I’m @Sebas-icon an online influencer and safaricom postman
 - 👀 I’m interested in ...money and personal well-being
 - 🌱 I’m currently learning ...big lyms
-- 💞️ I’m looking to collaborate on ...open minded people
+- 💞️ I’m looking to collaborate with...open minded people
 - 📫 How to reach me ...whatsapp 254113472151
 - 😄 Pronouns: ...he,him
 - ⚡ Fun fact: ...if you choose money over love,you'll be poor🤣🤣